 Many members of the program have a special interest in questions that are particularly relevant to human disease, and their research has important implications for topics such as stem cell therapeutics, the regulation of pain, neurodegenerative diseases such as Alzheimer's and Parkinson's disease, neural tumors, stroke, addiction, aging, brain malformations, epilepsy, autism and neuropsychiatric illnesses.

 Applicants to the program are expected to have had thorough undergraduate training in biology, psychology, organic chemistry, physics and/or mathematics.
 Candidates must apply for admission online.
-Applicants are not required to take the take the Graduate Record Examination scores, transcripts and supporting letters must be submitted with the application.
+Applicants are not required to take the take the Graduate Record Examination (GRE).
+Applicants whose native language is not English are required to take the TOEFL examination.

 Becoming a Doctoral Candidate